 [0,∞] to the variable and searches for the specified range of numbers.

 The Reference modifier lets you reference some other search template in the variable.

-The reference will always contain the name of a preconfigured or saved pattern, and you can use auto-completion to fill out this field.
+The reference will always contain the name of a preconfigured or saved template, and you can use auto-completion to fill out this field.

 The Type modifier adds a type of the value or expression that is expected for the specified variable.

 The Text filter checks the variable against regular expressions or plain text.

 For example, the